-No matter what kind of relationship it is, you deserve for people to be as invested into you as you are to them.
+No matter what kind of relationship it is, you deserve for people to be as invested in you as you are in them.
 The sooner you let the ones who aren't go, the sooner the people who are best for you can come into your life.
 Your friends should be totally into you.
 If they're not…shift on, sistah.
 SHIFT.

 Join our xoTribe, an exclusive community dedicated to YOU and your stories and all things xoNecole.
 Be a part of a growing community of women from all over the world who come together to uplift, inspire, and inform each other on all things related to the glow up.

 Featured image by Giphy